jkmuriithi/mining-sim/README.md

 # Blockchain Mining Strategy Simulator

 A library for simulating strategic blockchain mining outcomes based on game theoretical models.
+Library code can be found in the `mining-sim` crate contained within this repository's workspace.

 ## Built With
 - [Rust (stable)](https://www.rust-lang.org/)